-- The number of Divisions is limited in Free mode such that only problems that are 200 nodes or fewer are solvable. - Specification of Grillage domains cases requires a Professional license. - Specification of multiple design domains requires a Professional license.
+- The number of Divisions is limited in Free mode such that only problems that are 200 nodes or fewer are solvable. - Specification of Grillage domains cases requires a Professional license. - Specification of Line domain cases requires a Professional license. - Specification of multiple design domains requires a Professional license.